 In her mid-20s, my friend Frances started getting panic attacks whenever she went out to eat.
 “I would be at a restaurant with a friend or a group, and halfway through the meal, I’d feel mad anxiety and the need to leave,” she told me.
 “I stopped going out for a while, even to really fun events, thinking that the anxiety was connected to the crowd size or something.
 I didn’t realize it was tied to money until I went to therapy, and now it’s so obvious to me.”
 The tipping point came when she had daily panic attacks during a vacation that she’d saved for and looked forward to: “That’s when I realized there were deeper causes, and they would not be fixed by avoiding things or trying to control my surroundings.”

 Frances’s example is extreme but her story shows that there’s a fine line between being conscientious and taking it too far.
 How do you know when you’ve crossed over from shrewd to scrooge-y?
 And most importantly, how do you fix it?
-I talked to some experts to find out.

 Look at the root causes.

 “So many of our money habits are unconscious,” says Dr. Brad Klontz, a psychologist, financial advisor, and founder of the Financial Psychology Institute.
 “How much anxiety do you carry around money?
 Where do you think it came from?
 What happened?
 Many people have no idea — it’s just their family culture.
 I think it’s valuable to get a clear picture of the origins of your beliefs about money.”